Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    ./build_image.sh -i centos-7.8-desktop-3d.json
    ```

-   > ![Note]: Wait for the process to complete.
+   > Note: Wait for the process to complete.
 This might take about 40 minutes.

 ### Task 4: Review deployment results